Skip to content

 I love running, climbing, cooking, comedy, and learning to embody new wisdom with my body, my voice, my eyes.

-I take things slow (with occasional hard turbos).
+I take things slow (with sporadic hard turbos).
 Slow airport walker.
 Slow cup of coffee.
 Handwritten daily diaries.
 Mere monthly postings on my blog.

 I don't social media.
 But I send an "Annual Letter" to my friends via email, sort of like a holiday card.